createitpt/Create.CSP.GitHub.Reporting/README.md

 (to be completed)

-Final disclaimer: The samples are provided freely and as a proof of concept with no support whatsoever. http://www.create.pt
+Final disclaimer: The samples are provided freely as a proof of concept as-is, with no support whatsoever. http://www.create.pt